BrokenShell/Fortuna/README.md

 - Two new methods for QuantumMonty:
     - mostly_not_middle
     - mostly_not_center
-- Two new bias options for FlexCat, either can be used to define x and/or y axis bias:
+- Two new bias options for FlexCat, either can be used to define x and/or y-axis bias:
     - not_middle
     - not_center